-A wide range of services are offered by the practice including diabetes and asthma.
-The practice is open Monday to Friday from 8.00am until 6.30pm.
-There are no extended hours at the practice.
-However, patients from Pencester Health and Pencester surgery are able to access appointments at the Buckland hospital Hub form 8am to 8pm Monday to Sunday.
+A wide range of services are offered by the practice including diabetes, asthma and Chronic obstructive pulmonary disease (COPD).
+The practice is open Monday to Friday from 8.00am until 6.30pm with extended hours on Tuesdays 07.30am to 8am and 6.30pm to 7.40pm.
+Patients from the both practices are able to access appointments at Buckland Hospital Hub from 8am to 8pm Monday to Sunday.
 This is funded by the Clinical commissioning Group (CCG) via funds from the Kings Trust.